keila1088/angular-proyecto-cpa/README.md

 Each user item should display an `<a>` element with a link to the `users/:id` route.

 In "users-detail" component, get the id parameter from the url using the  [Activated Route](https://angular.io/guide/router-reference#activated-route) and save it in a component property called "id".
 Then use the method added on the "users-api" to return a user for a certain id, and display the user detail.

+In order to get a single user by his ID, add a method on the "users-api" service, use the `getUsers()` method as a reference.
+This method should receive an id parameter, and the API endpoint to use is `http://localhost:<PORT>/api/v1/users/<ID>`.